ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 enterprise: true
 ---

-This section introduces the Sparkline Tooltips
+This section shows how sparkline tooltip styles and contents can be customised using the tooltip options.

 ## Default Sparkline Tooltips

 Tooltips are enabled for sparklines by default.
-The content contained in each tooltip is the y value of the provided data.
-If the title property is specified in the `sparklineOptions`, a tooltip title will also be visible.

 The default sparkline tooltip has the following template: